2017 Cost-of-Living Allowance (COLA)

 Now available: The Military Pay App.
 Military.com has launched a new app that allows you instantaneous access to information about your pay and allowances from your mobile device.
-Get the free app for Android or iOS.
+Check out all our great mobile apps.

 As a servicemember, you can expect to be stationed virtually anywhere in the country.
 During your career, you are likely to be assigned to a variety of low-, moderate- and high-cost locations.
 Although private sector pay often reflects the local cost-of-living, military basic pay tables do not vary based on location.
 To help offset the effects of higher cost areas, military servicemembers may be eligible for a Cost-of-Living Allowance (COLA).
 COLA is designed to compensate for being stationed in certain "high-cost" locations in the continental United States (CONUS).